sailplatform/caliper-python/README.rst

   # The return structure from the sensor will be a dictionary of lists: each
   # item in the dictionary has a key corresponding to a client key,
   # so ret['default'] fetches back the list of URIs of all the @ids of
-  # the fully described Caliper entities you have sent.
+  # the fully described Caliper entities you have sent with that describe call.
   #
   # Now you can use this list with event sendings to send only the identifiers
   # of already-described entities, and not their full forms: